History of Darjeeling Himalayan Railway

 The genesis of the Toy Train in Darjeeling started when Franklin Prestage, an agent of the Eastern Bengal Railways first visited Darjeeling in 1878.
 He felt the real need of a railway that would connect Siliguri with Darjeeling hill station.

 Franklin submitted a proposal to the Government for a privately run train to the hills that would run on a 2-foot wide track (now known as narrow gauge) mostly in parallel to the Hill Cart Road.
-His proposal mentioned many advantages, the main one being without the railway connection, the travel cost was so high that rice in the hills would cost about 2.5 times more than the plains.

 The proposal was actively supported by the Lieutenant Governor of West Bengal (Sir Ashley Eden) and was readily accepted by the government.
 Next year in 1879, the government allowed the formation of the private company Darjeeling Steam Tramway Company to privately manufacture, own and eventually run the steam engine hauled trains to Darjeeling.